Varanasi–Dehradun Express: Train accident

 On 20 March 2015 train number 14266 derailed in Bachhrawa near Rae Bareli at 09:10 in the morning.
 It was returning from Dehradun to Varanasi.
-As per sources 38 people died while more than 200 injured.
+Resulting one carriage of the train was crushed and flattened and As per sources 38 people died while more than 200 injured.
 The central government offered ₹200000 compensation for dead,₹50000 for seriously injured and ₹20000 for minor injured people.
 According to Indian Railways the main cause of the accident was the failure of train's braking system.